OfficeForProductSafetyAndStandards/product-safety-database/README.md

 ### Design system
 This project uses the [GOV.UK design system](https://design-system.service.gov.uk).
+The CSS and JavaScript assets are imported directly, and the macros have been ported as [Rails compatible components](https://github.com/UKGovernmentBEIS/govuk-design-system-rails).

 ### Mac tips